 Check out this article entitled “Watermelon Wellness” to find out watermelon’s specific health benefits.

-Judith (Judes) Scharman Draughon, MS, RDN, LD is a registered, licensed dietitian nutritionist, author of Lean Body, Smart Life and the 12-Fix Lean Life Plan, as well as a corporate wellness speaker.
+Judith (Judes) Scharman Draughon, MS, RDN, LD is a registered, licensed dietitian nutritionist, author of 12 Fixes to Health: A Wellness Plan for Life, as well as a corporate wellness speaker.
 Judes inspires many with her high-energy nutrition presentations, workshops, and seminars throughout the county.
 She is known as “Foods With Judes.”

 Judes is passionate about her quest to empower people to make small changes that make a big difference.
 She can’t wait to empower you!